 Have fun and I’d love to see what you create.

-When you’re all done with your pumpkins, you can toss them in the garden for self-seeding next year, or add them to compost for good greens.
+When you’re all done with your pumpkins, you can toss them in the garden for self-seeding next year or add them to your compost pile.

 ~Melissa the Empress of Dirt ♛